indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 - improved model performance via optimisation of shuffling and using 20% of the dataset, also additional hyper parameter tuning.

+- majority and minority class sizes are now balanced and nan values dealt with through mean relation to non nan features.
 -----
 RNN Logic: